Bxster/Discount-Coupon-Website-Laravel/README.md

 This repository represents the outcome of the project developed during my bachelor's degree in Computer and Automation Engineering.
 The project involves a website implemented with the Laravel framework, which provides discount coupons for other companies.

-All detailed changes, additions, and implementations are documented in the [official project PDF](link_to_pdf).
-The PDF provides a comprehensive and detailed overview of the work done during the development of the project.

 ## How to Contribute

 If you wish to contribute to the project, feel free to create a pull request or open an issue.